Thinkwise/docs/docs/sf/service_tier.md

 This is the database name of the IAM.
 The IAM will use the service tier to authenticate users.

-IAM RDBMS id
+IAM RDBMS ID

-This is the RDBMS id of the IAM.
+This is the RDBMS ID of the IAM.
 The IAM will use the service tier to authenticate users.

 Use pooling